Zangeki no Reginleiv

-is a 2010 action video game developed by Sandlot and published by Nintendo for the Wii; it was only released in Japan.
-The story, based on Norse mythology, follows the divine warriors Freyr and Freyja in their war against the Jötunn, which heralds the coming of Ragnarok.
+is a 2010 action video game developed by Sandlot and published by Nintendo for the Wii exclusively in Japan.
+The story, which is based on Norse mythology, follows the divine warriors Freyr and Freyja in their war against the Jötunn, which heralds the coming of Ragnarok.
 Gameplay is mission-based, following one of the two protagonists as they fight hordes of enemies.
 Missions can be completed either in single-playing or in four-player co-op.
 Along with standard controls, the game supported the Wii MotionPlus expansion.

 Development of Zangeki no Reginleiv began in 2006, though the concept was pitched to Nintendo before the Wii's launch.
-The world and characters' Norse origins were chosen due to that system's uncertain visual identity.
+The world and characters' Norse origins were chosen due to the system's uncertain visual identity.
 The last year of production was turbulent due to requests from Nintendo about the controls and inclusion of co-op.
 It was the first Nintendo-published game given the "D" rating by Japan's CERO rating system.
-The game was among the best-selling Wii titles of the year in Japan, but met with mixed reviews in both Japan and overseas.
+The game was among the best-selling Wii titles of the year in Japan, but was met with mixed reviews in both Japan and overseas.

 Gameplay

 Zangeki no Reginleiv is an action video game set in a world inspired by Norse mythology.
 Players take on the role of sibling deities Freyr and Freyja, completing missions that involve defeating waves of enemy troops.
-The game has two control options; the Classic Controller, and the Wii Remote and Nunchuk.
-The latter also incorporates use of the Wii MotionPlus expansion, allowing players to use weapons by miming appropriate actions, such as slashing with a sword or drawing a bow.
-There are five difficulty settings; Easy, Normal, Hard, Hardest, and Inferno.
-Each ascending difficulty is unlocked upon clearing a mission on their next lowest.
+The game has two control options: the Classic Controller or the Wii Remote and Nunchuk.
+The latter also incorporates use of the Wii MotionPlus expansion, allowing players to use weapons by mimicking actions, such as slashing with a sword or drawing a bow.
+There are five difficulty settings: Easy, Normal, Hard, Hardest, and Inferno, with each ascending difficulty being unlocked upon clearing a mission on their next lowest.

 The game is divided into missions, with some capped by story cutscenes.
 Gameplay takes place in open areas populated by enemies.
-The two characters have different skills; Freyr is a melee-based character who primarily uses swords, while Freyja is strong with ranged weapons and magic.
+The two characters have different skills; Freyr is a melee-based character who primarily wields swords, while Freyja is strong with ranged weapons and magic.
 Before each of the game's 63 missions, the player selects up to two weapons for the character to use, and is given a story summary and win conditions.
 Some missions lock the player to one character, but others allow either Freyr or Freyja to be used.
 The player character is also outfitted with armour, and has two metres for characters: health (HP) and magic points (MP).